2. Stop and regroup

 Uh oh.
 Occasionally the morning runs away with itself and a chunk of the to-do list has been left undone.
 Our advice?
 Don’t run away, regroup.
-Sit down in a quiet place with your lunch, preferably not your desk, and make a list.
+Sit down in a quiet place with your lunch, preferably not your desk, and make a task list.
 By setting priorities for the rest of the day you will feel 100% more prepared to take it on.
 Be realistic and stay focused.
-And remember, Lipton Ice Tea breaks are crucial to the mission.
+And remember, Lipton Ice Tea breaks are crucial to this.